vega/vega-lite/CONTRIBUTING.md

 To manually test your changes locally, you should have a local instance of [Vega Editor](https://github.com/vega/editor) and link Vega-Lite to the editor (See [Vega Editor's README](https://github.com/vega/editor#local-testing--debugging) for instructions).

-For development purposes, run the command `yarn tsc -w` in another window.
-This will automatically recompile Typescript into Javascript whenever you make changes.
+To update the Vega-Lite code in the editor, you need to compile TypeScript to JavaScript.
+The easiest way is to run `yarn tsc -w` in the Vega-Lite directory.
+This command will automatically recompile the code whenever you make changes.

 ## Pull Requests and Travis